dreamonkey/vue-routes-flattener/README.md

 This is a [NPM Package(PKG)](https://www.npmjs.com/package/package) It automatically manage parent paths that doesn't have any component.
-This feature is not currently available in vue router.
+This feature is not currently available in (vue router)[https://router.vuejs.org].
 You can read more on this (issue)[https://github.com/vuejs/vue-router/issues/745].
 Using this PKG should not affect the standard vue-router behavior it only adds a useful feature.

 ## Install